 IMPORTANT & EXCITING UPDATE on Federal Does v Snyder Case:August 25, 2016 the Federal 6th Circuit Court of Appeals issued an opinion unanimously declaring that portions of Michigan’s Sex Offender Registry are unconstitutional because it punishes registrants and does not have a corresponding public safety benefit.
 It was also declared that restrictions added to the law in 2006 and 2011 cannot be applied to those convicted prior to when the changes went into effect without a determination of danger.
 Those changes imposed geographic exclusion zones barring registrants from living, working or spending time with their children in much of the state; imposed extensive reporting requirements; and automatically extended registration to life without a means for review or appeal for the vast majority of registrants.
-Keep tabs on the ACLU “SORA info” link for updates on what this means for registrants!
+The US Supreme Court refused to hear the case meaning that the 6th Circuit Court opinion is the ruling opinion.

 ACLU SORA info page: Updated information on the case and information for registrants.